 Revenge of the Mummy

 This roller coaster sometimes surprises frogs with its intensity since it is fully indoors.
 The more thrilling coaster sequences happen in very low lighting, so it’s hard to see the twists and turns.
 However, it does not go upside down.
-At one point, you move backwards for a short time.
+At one point, you move backward for a short time.
 Lastly, there are some sudden stops.

-TRANSFORMERS
+TRANSFORMERS The Ride-3D

 This 3D motion simulator ride is comparable to The Amazing Adventures of Spider-Man with slightly more intensity and a longer time in front of the screens.